 Loss and LAE are net of amounts ceded to reinsurers.
 We enter into reinsurance contracts to limit our exposure to potential losses as well as to provide additional capacity to write more business.
 These expenses are a function of the size and term of the insurance policies we write and the loss experience associated with the underlying risks.
+This includes an allowance for credit losses based on the probability of default and expected loss of a reinsurer.
 Loss and LAE may be paid out over a period of years.